NextDotID/docs/docs/proof-service/platforms.md

 |------------|------------------------------|------------------|
 | `ethereum` | Wallet address `0x123AbC...` | N/A              |

-Two-way signatures are created from persona sk and wallet sk, so no proof post needed.
+Two-way signatures are created from avatar sk and wallet sk, so no proof post needed.

 ## GitHub